bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 The sub-directory `web_server_folder` contains all the files and folder structure for a working development web_server.
 But this files are not used directly.
 Because of the way the publish to crates.io works, I will embed them inside the rust code as strings (base64 encoded if needed).
 I will make an automation task for that.

-There is a file `auto_generated_mod.rs` where automation tasks writes boilerplate code.
+There is a file `auto_generated_mod.rs` where automation tasks generates boilerplate code.
+I prefer generated code to `procedural macros` because it is easy to write(generate), read and debug the code.
+Also the tools for auto-completion can have problems with procedural macros.

 ## backend - cargo_crev_reviews